Forien/foundryvtt-forien-quest-log/README.md

 ## Recent Updates

+The minor `0.7.12` update to FQL:

+- Foundry v11 support.
+- Removed support for v9 / v10 to prevent any compatibility warnings.
+- Fixed minor TinyMCE configuration for correct font support.
+- Updated Spanish translation.

+The minor `0.7.11` update to FQL:

+- Corrects a new compatibility warning that came up w/ the 10.285 Foundry release.
+- Provides workarounds for various misbehaving game systems (Gurps / L5R).
+- Refines the "show quest log to players" feature showing the players the specific quest status tab the GM currently has selected.
+- Adds a Dutch language translation.

 The `0.7.10` update to FQL brings compatibility for _both_ version 9 & 10 of Foundry VTT and includes several quality of life enhancements: